mieweb/mie-api-tools/readme.md

 | -------------- | --------- | ------ | ------------------------------------------------------- |
 | `csv_filename` | Required  | String | Your CSV file path containing your documents to upload. |

 **Response Format:** For each file you attempt to upload, the status of the upload will either be placed in `/Upload Status/success.csv` or in `/Upload Status/errors.csv`.
 Each file contains the headers `FILE`, `PAT_ID`, and `STATUS`.
-Results are appended to the previous. **If you delete statuses in either file, do not delete the headers, or the program may crash!**
+Results are appended to the previous. **If you delete individual statuses in either file, do not delete the headers, or the program may crash!**

 > **NOTE:** While MIE API Tools supports _most_ storage types, some are not supported (yet).
 However, there are work-arounds.
 For example, `storage_type: 13 (.htm)` files do not upload correctly to WebChart.
 Neither do `.tif` or `.tiff` files.
 As a result, all `.htm` files are automatically converted to `.html` files.
 Similarly, all `.tif` and `.tiff` files are automatically converted to `.png` files.